martincornejo/BatteryRecursiveGPs.jl/Notes/RGP_without_hyp.md

 g^t_k \sim \mathcal{N}(\hat{g}^t_t, P^t_t)
 $$

-Finally, for the observed values of the GP and the measurement $y_k$ is defined as:
+Finally, for the observed values of the GP and the measurement $y_t$ is defined as:

 $$
 y^t = g^t_t + v, \quad v \sim \mathcal{N}(0, \sigma^2)
 $$

-With this setting, a Kalman filter update is derived for $g$ with the intermediate variable $g_k$.
+With this setting, a Kalman filter update is derived for $g$ with the intermediate variable $g_t$.

 ## Kalman Filter: Derivation state-observe matrix